Shubham-2058/newfootwebapp/README.md

-this is another project for football website using css and js
+This is the project for football predict and win website using html, css and js.